-High-quality puppy food is one of the most significant ongoing expenses of having a puppy, but vets agree that the investment is worth it.
+High-quality puppy food is one of the most significant ongoing expenses you sign up for when you choose a puppy, but vets agree that the investment is worth it.

 Different breeds, sizes, and ages of puppies require different foods.
 There’s no formula that fits all, so do your research.
 Your vet or breeder are great resources for getting breed specific advice for feeding your puppy.

 Just make sure you are feeding your puppy food designed for them.
 Puppies are growing much more quickly than adult dogs and need special food to accommodate those needs.
 Look for a label that proves the food is made for puppies, and check to make sure it has the correct ratio of protein, fat, carbs, and fiber.